openshift/cloud-credential-operator/docs/ccoctl.md

    - `region` is the Alibaba Cloud region in which cloud resources will be created.
    - `credentials-requests-dir` is the directory containing files of component CredentialsRequests.
    - `output-dir`/manifests is the directory containing files of component credentials secret.

+   > Note:  A ram user can have up to two accesskeys at the same time, so when the `ccoctl alibabacloud create-ram-users` command is run more than twice,  the previous generated manifests secret will become stale and you should apply the new generated secrets again.**

 5. Prepare to run the OpenShift Container Platform installer: